Dual Employment Regulation 606

-This policy applies to all full-time, permanent, University of North Carolina School of the Arts employees.
+This regulation applies to all full-time, permanent, University of North Carolina School of the Arts employees.

-This policy applies only to dual employment situations involving one employee and two North Carolina agencies as defined by this policy.
+This regulation applies only to dual employment situations involving one employee and two North Carolina agencies as defined by this regulation.

-This policy does not apply to secondary employment situations as defined by this policy.
+This regulation does not apply to secondary employment situations as defined by this regulation.